dogada/bitstarter/src/documents/index.html.md

 barriers between their own users and users of competing web sites.
 Shortly we can expect a generation that haven't seen anything at all, except for Facebook.

-### Coect is freedom
+### Cooperation instead of destruction

 The word _coect_ is made up of two words, **co**act and conn**ect**.
 It means that we need to **coact to connect with each other**.

-Coect is the **freedom of communication**.
-Open protocol integrates Email, XMPP, RSS, VoIP-telephony, video conferencing, data transmition in P2P mode, and the typical features of social networks (users can follow each other, broadcast, comment, repost, etc).
-Coect protocol provides addressing, discovery, authentication and transmission of any data between any devices connected to the
-Internet: computers, smartphones, wearable and home sensors.

-Coect is **freedom for developers**.
-Any company can build a service using protocol Coect, and interact with other companies without limitations.
-Right now we exchange emails without thinking about what kind of server, Internet provider or email client the recipient of the message has.
-Coect adheres to the same approach.

-Coect is **freedom for the users**.
-Anyone can use their domain name as username in Coect.
-You can even use a free address on a shared server like Gmail.
-You can change your Coect-provider anytime and keep your address and contacts.
-All communication between users can be encrypted.
+Coect project offers an alternative to the monopoly &mdash; [free communication protocol](/protocol/).
+Coect is hundreds of national, corporate and niche social networks that allow users to interact directly with each other.
+Using Coect you can chat with users of other social networks as easy as now you exchange email with any recipients.

 ### Universal address for everything

 Today, we have to use different addresses for the same person based on type of
 communication: phone, email, social news &mdash; we believe that this is inconvenient and plain wrong.
-Coect offers a single address for everything.
+Coect offers a universal address for everything.

 The same address can be used for phone calls, text messaging, video conferencing, and reading the news in social networks.
-The universal address can be used by different applications.
-Universal does not mean the same address per person.
+Universal does not mean single address per person.
 To communicate at work, you can use one universal address, for communicating with friends &mdash; the other one.

 ### The computer is dead.
 Long live the smartphone!